Electronic paper: Laptop

+Other common laptops use reflective LCD panels with no backlight.

+Furthermore, some operating systems e.g. Xubuntu, Kali Linux provide a control to dim backlight LCD brightness to 0% in internal monitors, while crystals keep working so that the display is lighted by ambient light as if it were paper.

+Tablets

 In 2020, Onyx released the first frontlit 13.3 inch electronic paper Android tablet, the Boox Max Lumi.
 At the end of the same year, Bigme released the first 10.3 inch color electronic paper Android tablet, the Bigme B1 Pro.
 This was also the first large electronic paper tablet to support 4g cellular data.

 Newspapers

 In February 2006, the Flemish daily De Tijd distributed an electronic version of the paper to select subscribers in a limited marketing study, using a pre-release version of the iRex iLiad.
 This was the first recorded application of electronic ink to newspaper publishing.

-The French daily Les Échos announced the official launch of an electronic version of the paper on a subscription basis, in September 2007.
+The French daily Les Échos announced the official launch of an electronic version of the paper on a subscription basis in September 2007.
 Two offers were available, combining a one-year subscription and a reading device.
 The offer included either a light (176g) reading device (adapted for Les Echos by Ganaxa) or the iRex iLiad.
 Two different processing platforms were used to deliver readable information of the daily, one based on the newly developed GPP electronic ink platform from Ganaxa, and the other one developed internally by Les Echos.